 5b.
 Selection for the Virtual Leadership Institute

-Atlas Corps accepts applications year-round.
-We recommend submitting your application as soon as possible to initiate the review process for the Fellowship and/or Virtual Leadership Institute.
+Atlas Corps considers applications on a rolling basis and year-round, though we encourage you to apply by priority deadlines for special initiatives listed on apply.atlascorps.org for a timely consideration of your application.
 When you apply for our programs, you’re not applying for a specific start date or a specific Host Organization.
-You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for programs starting throughout the year.
+You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for leadership development programs starting throughout the year.

-We notify selected Fellows and Scholars approximately 4-8 weeks before the start of any program.
+We notify selected Fellows and Scholars approximately 4-6 weeks before the start of any program.
 Acceptance to a Fellowship class or Institute cohort cannot be deferred to a future start date.
+In the case of the Fellowship, you would typically have around 4–6 weeks to give notice to your current employer before starting the Fellowship.